 "4.
-The PESER (Sectoral Strategic Plan for Renewable Energy) approval replaces and waives the Environmental Impact Assessment (EIA) process or Environmental Incidences studies during the respective licensing process, when the projects are integrated in Renewable Energy Development Zones (ZDER)"
+The PESER approval replaces and waives the Environmental Impact Assessment (EIA) process or Environmental Incidences studies during the respective licensing process, when the projects are integrated in Renewable Energy Development Zones (ZDER)"

-The Porto Novo photovoltaic park is located within a ZDER established in the Strategic Renewable Energy Sector Plan (PESER acronym in Portuguese), so in light of this provision, it could be exempted from the respective EIA process.
-However, under the new legal regime for EIA, approved by Decree 27/2020, of March 19, exemptions from the EIA no longer have a legal framework.
+As the PV plant at Maio Island was planned to be located inside a ZDER established in the PESER (the current location had to be adjusted due to land ownership issues), considering this provision, it could be exempted from the respective EIA process.
+However, in the new EIA legal regime, approved by Decree 27/2020, of March 19, the EIA exemptions no longer have a legal framework.